Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Terminating Employment

-When terminating employment for any reason, faculty members must complete steps to ensure an appropriate exit from the University.
-A termination checklist should be obtained from the department representative and completed by the faculty member.
+When a faculty member separates from employment, they must complete steps to ensure an appropriate exit from the University.
+A separation checklist should be completed by the faculty member and the department representative.

-Faculty members have the option of scheduling an exit conference with the Dean of the Faculties to discuss any suggestions or concerns.
-Faculty members should contact the Dean’s administrative assistant to schedule an exit interview.
-An exit survey from is available at http://dof.fsu.edu/content/download/25559/163949/facultyexitsurvey.pdf.
-Departing faculty members are asked to complete the form to provide insight to the administration for use when assessing faculty turnover.
+Faculty members have the option of scheduling an exit conference with the Vice President for Faculty Development and Advancement to discuss any suggestions or concerns.
+Faculty members should contact the Vice President’s administrative assistant to schedule an exit interview.
+An exit survey is also available.
+Departing faculty members are asked to complete the form to provide the administration insights regarding faculty turnover.

 Resignation